 - opportunity of each party for future acquisition of capital assets and income;

-I am covered by my spouse’s medical insurance, life insurance, and retirement plans.
+I am covered by spouse’s medical insurance, life insurance, and retirement plans.
 What happens if I get divorced?

-While the Divorce is pending, both parties are automatically restrained from causing the other party or the minor children to be removed from coverage under an existing insurance policy, or permitting such coverage to lapse, including medical, dental, life, automobile and disability insurance.
+While the Divorce is pending, both parties are automatically restrained from causing the party or the minor children to be removed from coverage under an existing insurance policy, or permitting such coverage to lapse, including medical, dental, life, automobile and disability insurance.
 The parties are required to maintain all insurance coverage in full force and effect.
 The parties also may not change the beneficiary of any life insurance policy, pension or retirement plan, except with the written consent of the other party or by Order of the Court.
 Issues relating to medical insurance, life insurance, and retirement and pension plans will be addressed while your Divorce is pending, either through negotiation or if the parties are unable to agree, then by the Court.